DavidVLe1/medieval-platform-shooter/readme.md

 > **Post-condition**: None
 >
 >  ### Load Game Data
-> If the player is logged in, they have the ability to browse previous game data if they saved any and can load it.
+> Once the player is logged in, they have the ability to browse previous game data if they saved any and can load it.
 >
 > suggested data:
 > - Visual Feedback: health bar, level completion message, changes in characters/objects/environment.